David Gilbert

 Bio

-England’s David Gilbert captured his first ranking event title after 19 years as a professional by defeating Mark Allen 3-1 to win the Championship League in August 2021.
+David Gilbert is a two-time World Championship semi-finalist who captured his first ranking event title after 19 years as a professional by defeating Mark Allen 3-1 to win the Championship League in August 2021.

 Having first qualified for the World Snooker Tour in 2002, Gilbert has been a relatively late bloomer, reaching his first ranking event quarter-final at the 2015 International Championship, where he would go on to contest the final, losing 9-5 to John Higgins.